Matty-El/urban-attiva/README.md

 -   As the website owner, I want the website to be accessible to all users so that all users can use our website.
 -   As the website owner, I want the website to be conformant to web development best practices so that I know the development quality meets required standards.
 -   As the website owner, I want the  website to be compatible with different browsers so that users have a consistent experience no matter which browser they use.
+-   As the website owner, I want the website to be secure so that only authorised users can access store management functionality.

 #### Users

+-   As a shopper, I want to understand what the store sells and to be able to navigate the website easily so that I can so that I can decide if I want to purchase any products.
--   As a user, I want to be able to access the website on all types of device so that I can use the device that is most convenient to me at the time.
+-   As a shopper, I want to be able to access the website on all types of device so that I can use the device that is most convenient to me at the time.
+-   As a shopper, I want to search products by name or description so that I can find specific products that I'd like to purchase.
--   As a user, I want a website that is clearly laid out and easy to navigate so that I can find the information I am looking for.
+-   As a shopper, I want to see products matching that I have searched for and the number of results returned so that I can see whether the product I searched for is available.
+-   As a shopper, I want to view and sort multiple categories of products simultaneously so that I can find the products by price, name, rating or category across parent categories e.g. 'nutrition' or 'cycling'.
+-   As a shopper, I want to view and sort specific categories of product so that I can find products by specific category e.g. 'running shoes' and sort by price, name or rating.
+-   As a shopper, I want to view and sort the full list of available products so that I can find products by price, name, rating or category from the full list of products.
--   As a user, I want to register with VeloRoute with a secure username and password.
+-   As a shopper, I want to view individual product details so that I can see the price, description, product rating, product image and available sizes of products.
+-   As a shopper, I want to be able to select the quantity and size of product so that I can purchase the product quantity I want and in the correct size.
--   As a user, I want to find new cycling routes so that I can see try new recommended routes.
+-   As a shopper, I want to view products that have been added to my shopping bag so that I can see the items I have selected and the total cost of the items in my shopping cart.
--   As a user, I want to be able to add my favourite cycling routes to the website.
+-   As a shopper, I want to adjust the quantity of items in my shopping bag so that I can make changes to the contents of my shopping cart before checkout.
+-   As a shopper, I want to purchase an item without registering so that I can quickly purchase items without the need to register.
+-   As a shopper, I want to enter my payment information so that I can quickly check out and pay for my items.
+-   As a shopper, I want to view an order confirmation after checkout so that I can verify that I haven't made any mistakes when entering my information.
+-   As a shopper, I want to receive an order confirmation after checkout so that I can keep a proof of purchase.
--   As a user, I want my routes to be displayed on my profile page so that I can see routes I have previously submitted.
+-   As a shopper, I want to read item reviews from verified shoppers so that I can see how other shoppers rate the products.
--   As a user, I want to be able to edit or delete routes that I have previously added to the VeloRoute.
+-   As a shopper, I want to see updates in relation to the company or interesting material so that I can find out more about the company, related topics or events.
--   As a user, I want to be able to view cycling tips that have been added to VeloRoute so that I can find tips to help me with my cycling.
+-   As a shopper, I want to search blog posts so that I can find blog posts of interest to me.
--   As a user, I want to be able to rate cycling routes that have been added to the website.
+-   As a shopper, I want to register for an account so that I can have a personal account and be able to view my profile.

+#### Registered Users

+-   As a registered user, I want to receive a confirmation email after registering so that I can verify that my account was successfully registered.
--   As a user, I want to be able to follow a link to cycling routes that have been added to VeloRoute so that I can view the cycling route on platforms such as Strava.
+-   As a registered user, I want to have a personal user profile so that I can view my account information, order history and order confirmations.

-#### Admin Users

--   As an admin user, I want to be able to log in to VeloRoute and have access to the same functionality that a standard website user has.
+-   As a registered user, I want to log in and log out once I have registered so that I can access my personal account information.
+-   As a registered user, I want to add a product review so that I can provide a review of the product that I have purchased.
+-   As a registered user, I want to recover my password if I have forgotten it so that I can reaccess my account.
--   As an admin user, I want to be able to edit cycling route categories.
+-   As a registered user, I want to leave comments on blog posts so that I can express my views on the blog content.

+#### Administrator

--   As an admin user I want to be able to edit cycling tips so that I can edit or delete cycling tips.
+-   As an administrator, I want to add a blog post so that I can publish blog posts for users to read.
--   As an admin user I want to be able to add cycling tips so that I can present new cycling tips to VeloRoute users.
+-   As an administrator, I want to add a product so that I can add new items to the store.

-#### IT Users
+-   As an administrator, I want to delete a product so that I can remove items that are no longer sold.
+-   As an administrator, I want to delete reviews so that I can remove inappropriate reviews.

--   As an IT user, I want to be able to create, edit and delete cycling route, cycling tip and difficulty level categories so that I can make updates to the database when new categories are required.
+-   As an administrator, I want to edit / update a blog post so that I can amend the content of blog posts.
+-   As an administrator, I want to edit / update a product so that I can change product prices, descriptions, images and other product attributes.

 ### Structure

-The VeloRoute website has been designed to provide an attractive, intuitive and easy to navigate website.
-The site has been developed to enable visitors to search for rides that have been submitted by users and to securely register and submit their own cycling routes.
+The Urban Attiva website has been designed to provide an attractive, intuitive and easy to navigate website.
+The site has been developed to enable visitors to register, log in, search for products to add to their shopping cart, to check out securely and access their account information.

 The website has the following key elements:

--   A simple landing page design that provides information about VeloRoute and that presents cycling routes to the user.
+-   A simple landing page design with a main navigation menu with links for the home page, shop, blog and user account.
--   A join us page that allows users to register with VeloRoute.
--   A log in page so that registered users can log in to VeloRoute.
--   A Routes page that allows users to search rides that have been submitted by registered users.
--   An Add Route page for users to add their favourite cycling routes to VeloRoute.
--   A user profile page that displays the user's details that they registered with and also displays the routes that the user has added to VeloRoute.
-The profile page is where users can edit routes they have previously submitted.
+-   The home page has a hero image with header and a prominant shop now button, images with links to the product categories, and a footer with links to further information and social media.
+A dropdown search field allows users to search for  products by entering their own search criteria.
+-   The shop dropdown menu provides access to the main product categories and the product pages enable sorting within categories with a link through to individual product details.
+-   Shopping cart and checkout functionality.
--   A cycling tips page offering tips related to cycling.
+-   A blog page listing recent blog posts.
--   A categories page for admin users to edit route, difficulty levels and cycling tip categories.
--   A add cycling tips page for admin users to add and to edit or delete cycling tips.
--   A footer containing information about the VeloRoute team, social media links and copyright information.
+-   An account dropdown menu with links to register and log in.
+Once logged in a user has access to their profile and administration users can access the product and blog management functionality.

 ### Skeleton